Shop on PrimaryArms.com

 Types of AR-15 Lower Receivers

-Much like with an AR’s upper receiver, the lower receiver is available in several configurations.
-The main categories include stripped and complete, forged and billet, and lastly, ambidextrous and non-ambidextrous.
+Like the upper receiver, AR lower receivers are available in several unique configurations.
+These include stripped and complete, forged and billet, and lastly, ambidextrous and non-ambidextrous.

 Stripped and Complete Lowers